4strid/bashrc/README.md

 ## queen of dotfiles

-### Installation
+### How to use

-There are 2 installers available in the `bin` directory: `link.sh` and `install.sh`
+Source `bashrc` in your .bashrc file.

-Link creates a symlink from wherever you cloned this repo to `~/lib/bashrc`.
-This is the method I use so I can keep my computers in sync with git.
-Since they're links, you can't move the files without relinking.
+### These scripts are Evil

-Install copies these files into `~/lib/bashrc`.
-You can safely delete this repo, but you'll have to clone and run install again to get fresh baked bashrc.
+My configuration changes a lot of default shell behavior including the behavior of `cd` and other things.
+To avoid surprises, and to generally know what you're signing up for you should probably read the scripts before using any of it let alone all of it.

 ### Honestly?

-You might be better served just copying the bits you like into your own .bashrc Especially interesting are the `cd+` and `tryhard` functions!
-You may find them quite useful, if nothing else.
+You might be better served just copying the bits you like into your own .bashrc Especially interesting are the `cd+` and `tryhard` functions as well as my jazzy PS1 prompt.
+You may find them... interesting, if nothing else.

 I've annotated everything with dependencies so copy/install those too or stuff will break.

 (Mostly I want this in "the cloud" to keep my environment the same between computers.)

 *With love,*

-- Astrid
+- Astrid Ivy

 #### See also